 The Group operates a joint venture in Cuba, in which the Government of Cuba is its joint venture partner.
-Cuba has been identified by the U.S. Department of State as a state sponsor of terrorism and is targeted by broad and comprehensive economic and trade sanctions of the United States.
+Cuba is targeted by broad and comprehensive economic and trade sanctions of the United States.
 The Group's operations in Cuba may adversely affect its reputation and the liquidity and value of its securities.

 On 28 January 2014, a subsidiary of the Issuer's subsidiary Ambev acquired from an indirect subsidiary of the Issuer a 50 per cent. equity interest in Cerveceria Bucanero S.A., a Cuban company in the business of producing and selling beer.
-As a result, the Issuer owns indirectly, through Ambev, a 50 per cent. equity interest in Cerveceria Bucanero S.A..
+As a result, the Issuer owns indirectly, through Ambev, a 50 per cent. equity interest in Cerveceria Bucanero S.A.
 The other 50 per cent. equity interest is owned by the Government of Cuba.
 Cerveceria Bucanero S.A. is operated as a joint venture, in which Ambev appoints the general manager.
 Cerveceria Bucanero S.A.'s main brands are Bucanero and Cristal.
-In 2013, Cerveceria Bucanero S.A. sold 1.3 million hectolitres, representing about 0.3 per cent. of the Group's global volume of 426 million hectolitres for the year.
+In 2014, Cerveceria Bucanero S.A. sold 1.3 million hectolitres, representing about 0.3 per cent. of the Group's global volume of 459 million hectolitres for the year.
 Although Cerveceria Bucanero S.A.'s production is primarily sold in Cuba, a small portion of its production is exported to and sold by certain distributors in other countries outside Cuba (but not the United States).
-Cerveceria Bucanero S.A. also imports and sells in Cuba a quantity of Beck's branded products produced by one of the Issuer's German subsidiaries that is less than 5,000 hectolitres.
+Cerveceria Bucanero S.A. also imports and sells in Cuba a quantity of beer products produced by certain of the Issuer's non-US subsidiaries that is less than 5,000 hectolitres in 2014.

-Cuba has been identified by the United States government as a state sponsor of terrorism, and the U.S. Treasury Department's Office of Foreign Assets Control and the U.S. Commerce Department together administer and enforce broad and comprehensive economic and trade sanctions based on U.S. foreign policy towards Cuba.
-Although the Group's operations in Cuba are quantitatively immaterial, its overall business reputation may suffer, or the Group may face additional regulatory scrutiny as a result of its activities in Cuba based on Cuba's identification as a state sponsor of terrorism and target of U.S. economic and trade sanctions.
-In addition, there are initiatives by federal and state lawmakers in the United States, and certain U.S. institutional investors, including pension funds, to adopt laws, regulations or policies requiring divestment from, or reporting of interests in, or to facilitate divestment from, companies that do business with countries designated as state sponsors of terrorism, including Cuba.
+The U.S. Treasury Department's Office of Foreign Assets Control and the U.S. Commerce Department together administer and enforce broad and comprehensive economic and trade sanctions based on U.S. foreign policy towards Cuba.
+Although the Group's operations in Cuba are quantitatively immaterial, its overall business reputation may suffer, or the Group may face additional regulatory scrutiny as a result of Cuba being a target of U.S. economic and trade sanctions.
 If investors decide to liquidate or otherwise divest their investments in companies that have operations of any magnitude in Cuba, the market in and value of the Group's securities could be adversely impacted.